 Facing DWI charges can be an extremely challenging time.
 You might fear the punishment of making a mistake or are potentially unable to pay the fine.
 Fortunately, there are options, especially for first-time offenders.
-Speak with an experienced DWI lawyer in Kansas City, Missouri before you make any decisions.
+Speak with an experienced DWI Attorneys in KC Mo before you make any decisions.

 One of the best things that you can do is arm yourself with knowledge.
 Understanding how to handle this situation and knowing what options you have can make it a less stressful process and put you in the best position to make the best out of a bad situation.